Primary contactProvincial Archives of Saskatchewan 3303 Hillsdale Street

 CA S4S 6W9

-Saskatchewan Conference was one of 11 regional Conferences established by the United Church of Canada General Council, at their inaugural meeting, in June 1925.
+Region 4 was originally Saskatchewan Conference, one of 11 regional Conferences established by the United Church of Canada General Council at their inaugural meeting, in June 1925.
 At its first meeting, in October, Saskatchewan Conference designated the Conference Archives, then located at St. Andrew's College (Saskatoon), as its official records repository and appointed the first Conference Archivist.
 The Archives remained at St. Andrew's College, through to the 1980s.

 In 1982, the Conference signed an agreement to house the growing archival collections with the Saskatchewan Archives Board (later Provincial Archives of Saskatchewan), while still retaining ownership and management responsibilities for the records.
 The collections were gradually relocated and continue to be stored with the Provincial Archives, to the present day.

 On January 1, 2019, as part of a larger restructuring of the United Church of Canada, Saskatchewan Conference and its seven presbyteries became Region 4.
 The mandate and boundaries for the regional archives remained more or less the same as the previous Saskatchewan Conference Archives.